-It’s easy to forget about expenses when you’re thinking through a business idea.
+It’s easy to forget about expenses when you’re thinking through a small business idea.
 When you do a break-even analysis you have to lay out all your financial commitments to figure out your break-even point.
 This will limit the number of surprises down the road.

-Set revenue targets
+Set sales revenue targets

 After completing a break-even analysis, you know exactly how much you need to sell to be profitable.
 This will help you set more concrete sales goals for you and your team.
 When you have a clear number in mind, it will be much easier to follow through.

 Entrepreneurs often make business decisions based on emotion.
 If they feel good about a new venture, they go for it.
 How you feel is important, but it’s not enough.
 Successful entrepreneurs make their decisions based on facts.
 It will be a lot easier to decide when you’ve put in the work and have useful data in front of you.

 Doing a break-even analysis helps mitigate risk by showing you when to avoid a business idea.
 It will help you avoid failures and limit the financial toll that bad decisions can have on your business.
 Instead, you can be realistic about the potential outcomes.

 A break-even analysis is a key component of any business plan.
 It’s usually a requirement if you want to take on investors or other debt to fund your business.
 You have to prove your plan is viable.
 More than that, if the analysis looks good, you will be more comfortable taking on the burden of financing.

 Free: The Big List of Business Ideas